-He is a FELLOW of the Institute of Administrative Management, UK (IAM), FELLOW of the Malaysian Institute of Management (MIM), Member of the Institute of Leadership & Management UK, (ILM) and holds an MBA from Australia and Advanced Diploma in International Business (UK)
+He is a Fellow of the Institute of Administrative Management (UK), Fellow of the Malaysian Institute of Management (MIM, Malaysia), Member Institute of Leadership & Management (UK), Member of the Chartered Management Institure (UK), Member of the Institute of Management Services (UK) and completed his undergraduate and postgraduate studies from Australia.

-Datuk Shamrat worked in AFFINBANK Corporate HQ in the Marketing & Retail Banking Department.
+Datuk Sham worked in AFFINBANK Corporate HQ in the Marketing & Retail Banking Department.
 He was appointed General Manager, South East Asian Operations of an I.T. company in K.L. and also for a short period after that as General Manager of a Security Systems company.
 Datuk Shamrat joined a HR and Training Company as Marketing/International Relations Director where he eventually served as Executive Director.

-Datuk Shamrat is the founding director and Managing Director of a G7, Bumiputera civil construction and management consulting company and has been on the board of various private companies and also government agencies/companies namely Perbadanan Stadium Malaysian and Yayasan Kebajikan Negara.
+Datuk Shamrat is the founding director and currently Chief Executive Officer of S & S Quest Resources Sdn Bhd (formed in 2010) a G7, Bumiputera civil construction and management consulting company and is a Director/investor in multiple other private listed entities in the fields of Consulting, IT, Rail Infra and F&B among others.

-Datuk Sham currently sits on the Board of D'nonce Technology Berhad as an Independent Non-Executive Director and Institute Keusahawan Negara Bhd as a Trustee.
+Datuk Sham currently sits on the Board of D'nonce Technology Berhad and PNE PCB Berhad as an Independent Non-Executive Director.

-He does not have family relationship with any other Directors and/or major shareholder of the Company, nor any conflict of interest in any business arrangement involving the Company.
+He has no family relationship with any other Directors and/or major shareholder of the Company, nor any conflict of interest in any business arrangement involving the Company.

-He has not been convicted of any offence (other than traffic offences) within the past five (5) years and has not been imposed with any public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 July 2022.
+He has not been convicted of any offence (other than traffic offences) within the past five (5) years and has not been imposed with any public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 July 2023.